quantifyearth/yirgacheffe/README.md

 Yirgacheffe is work in progress, so things planned but not supported currently:

-* Pixel scale adjustment - all raster layers must be provided at the same pixel scale currently
+* Dynamic pixel scale adjustment - all raster layers must be provided at the same pixel scale currently
 * A fold operation
 * CUPY support
 * Dispatching work across multiple CPUs